mjumbewu/flatten-curve-sim-narrative/06-interacting-with-boundaries.md

 // on the object, but we'll add getters to quickly compute the magnitude and
 // direction from the x and y components if needed.
 We will also add a getter
 // for the unit of a vector (the vector with a magnitude of 1 in the same
-// direction), and a few function for doing vector arithmetic (addition,
+// direction), and a few functions for doing vector arithmetic (addition,
 // multiplication, and "dot product"). class Vector {
   constructor(Δx, Δy) {